mozilla-extensions/firefox-translations/docs/DEV.md

 yarn bergamot-translator:build-and-import
 ```

-Repeat this process any time there has been an update in the bergamot-translator submodule.
+Re-run this command any time there has been an update in the bergamot-translator submodule, or after `src/core/static/wasm/bergamot-translator-worker.appendix.js` has been changed.

 ## Creating extension builds for distribution